 Do I need to wear a mask on campus?

-What if COVID-19 gets worse before August 24th, will SWAU still remain open?
+What if COVID-19 gets worse, will SWAU still remain open?

-Administration is monitoring community spread of COVID-19 daily.
+Administration regularly monitors community spread of COVID-19.
 If the county or state issues an order or if community spread rises to a point that is deemed unsafe, then we will consider moving to LEVEL-RED in our implementation plan.
 This could include partial or full online instruction.